alecamaracm/LED-Matrix-with-Render-and-HDMI-support/README.md

 The easiest example that doesn't require adding the HDMI support is to simply connect the board to your computer through USB, run the desktop app and upload some media files.
 The first uploaded picture should be automatically displayed on the matrix.

+You can also use the desktop app to render some basic patterns:

 [![Product Name Screen Shot][screenshot2]](https://example.com)

 <!-- ROADMAP -->